 Colombia is a hot topic lately, for all the right reasons!
-The Lonely Planet has recently listed this South American country as a must-see for 2017, the recent peace agreement with the FARC (guerrilla group) is all over the news, and us Goats have been talking (raving) about Colombia non-stop. 😉
+The Lonely Planet has recently listed this South American country as a must-see for 2017; the recent peace agreement with the FARC (guerrilla group) is all over the news; and us Goats have been talking (raving) about our trip to Colombia non-stop.

-We recently spent 6 weeks exploring the country and have now put it near the top of our list of favourite travel destinations to date.
+We spent 6 weeks backpacking Colombia and have now put it near the top of our list of favourite travel destinations to date.
 If you keep your wits about you, have an open mind and are up for an adventure, then Colombia is the country for you.
 There are so many things to do in Colombia, you’ll never be bored.

 Here are 10 things to know when planning a trip to Colombia.